ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/advanced-general-purpose-language-features.md

 ## Object Types

 Ballerina also allows you to define object types that define just the type without the implementation.
 Unlike classes, which give you the type as well as the implementation that you can instantiate through ``new``, an object type is a definition without any implementation.
-It is similar to the concept of an interface, as defined in the Java programming language.
+It is similar to an interface, as defined in the Java programming language.

 ```ballerina
 type Hashable object {